 A 10th-magnitude globular cluster (type VI) in Sagittarius (RA 18 03 34.2, Dec -30 02 00)

-Apparent size 9.4 arcmin; located within Baade's Window, a region where the Milky Way is less obscured by dust
+Physical Information: Apparent size 9.4? arcmin.
+Located within Baade's Window, a region where the Milky Way is less obscured by dust than usual.

-Above, a 12 arcmin wide region centered on NGC 6522 (Image Credits above and below: NOAO/AURA/NSF) Below, a 24 arcmin wide region centered between NGC 6522 (at right) and 6528 (at left)
+Above, a 12 arcmin wide region centered on NGC 6522 (Image Credit above and below NOAO/AURA/NSF) Below, a 24 arcmin wide region centered between NGC 6522 and NGC 6528

 NGC 6523 (part of M8, the Lagoon Nebula)